Network Security: Definition and Meaning

 Example: A university installs EPP and EDR software on student laptops to protect against malware and quickly contain infections.

-This strategy divides a network into smaller segments to limit access and reduce the spread of cyber threats within the network.
+The strategy breaks down a single network into smaller, controllable segments to limit access and minimize spread of cyber threats to the organization and its network.

 Example: A healthcare provider segments its network so that patient data systems are isolated from less secure departments.